S. C. Jamir: Member of Parliament

 Jamir was nominated as the first Lok Sabha Member from the state of Nagaland in year 1961.
 From 1961 to 1970, he has served as Member of Parliament and during this period he has also served as the Union Deputy Minister of Railways, Labour & Rehabilitation, from 1968 to 1970, served as the Union Deputy Minister of Community Development & Cooperation, Food and Agriculture.
-He was appointed as the Parliamentary Secretary to Jawaharlal Nehru, then Prime Minister who was also in charge of the Ministry of External Affairs.
+He was appointed the Parliamentary Secretary to Jawaharlal Nehru, then Prime Minister who was also in charge of the Ministry of External Affairs.
 He was a member of UN delegation in 1962.

 Having won the previous terms as Member of Parliament uncontested, Jamir faced the electorate in the 1971 Indian general election pitted against Kevichüsa Angami from the newly formed United Front of Nagaland.
 Jamir was nominated as the candidate of the Naga Nationalist Organisation.
 In addition to the pledge towards effective measures for the early implementation of unimplemented clauses of the 16 point agreement, the party manifesto said,...the Naga problem was essentially a political one and a satisfactory settlement acceptable to all sections of Naga people and the Union Government was the only solution.
 The underground Nagas were an inalienable part of Naga society and they should be associated in the final settlement of the Naga political problem.
 The incumbent Deputy Minister of Labour in the Indira Gandhi government was easily defeated by Kevichüsa.
 In response to his defeat by a novice in electoral politics, Jamir said, The real cause for this election debacle was the activities of the army in the state and the tantalising offer made by the Opposition candidate to bring independence to Nagaland within a six-month period together with non-compliance of the Government of India with some of the legitimate demands of the ruling party in the State such as vesting the State Government with responsibility of law and order, refusal to give the State a separate Governor, non-integration of continuous Naga areas with Nagaland as demanded by State Government and lack of progress in respect of establishing permanent peace.
 The seductive calmness that has descended over our state is misleading.
 Peace hangs by a fragile thread.